Health Care

 The nonmaleficence ethical principle infers that physicians are obligated not to harm patients.
 This principle is important in building g trust between patients and healthcare providers, increasing effectiveness in healthcare provision.
 Nonmaleficence requires that physicians weigh the risks of illness against the benefits and consequences of treatment before choosing the appropriate approach to treatment.
 Intervening when a patient wants to take harmful medicine is an example of nonmaleficence that eliminates self-harm.

 Autonomy is the third ethical principle that gives individuals the right to make decisions on medical approaches without interference from physicians or other persons.
 Autonomy helps eliminate confrontations and boosts trust in the healthcare sector due to inclusivity in decision-making.
 For instance, operating on patients might be life-altering, hence the need to acquire a patient’s consent before operation.
-This cushions the physicians from facing judicial discipline if the outcome is unfamiliar or the patient’s medical condition escalates.
+This cushioned physicians from facing judicial discipline if the outcome was unfamiliar or the patient’s medical condition escalated.

 References